-The project runs schools for 2300 working children in urban slums across the 3 major cities of Pakistan: Karachi, Lahore & Rawalpindi.
+The project runs schools for 1800 working children in urban slums across two major cities of Pakistan: Lahore & Rawalpindi.
 Children are taught an accelerated, non-formal curriculum over a 2.2-year period which gives them a primary education.
 Permission is sought from the students' parents and employers before enrolling them in the free schools to ensure success.
 Continuing education is sponsored for top graduates.

 Potential Long Term Impact